yorek/apache-drill-azure-blob/README.md

 https://drill.apache.org/docs/azure-blob-storage-plugin/

-## Run Apache Drill
+## Run Apache Drill in a Container

-Make sure you have Docker installed and condigured to support Linux containers (if you're using Windows).
+Make sure you have Docker installed and configured to support Linux containers.

-Configure the files `conf/core-size.xml` and `conf/storage-plugins-override.conf` as descrived in one of the above articles and then build the Docker image using `drill-build.bat`.
+Configure the files `conf/core-size.xml` and `conf/storage-plugins-override.conf` as described in one of the above articles and then build the Docker image using `drill-build.bat`.

 Once the image is ready, run it using `drill-run.bat`